malt3/runfiles-stub/README.md

 ### Options

 ```
 --template <PATH>           Path to template runfiles-stub binary (required)

 --transform <N>             Mark argument N for runfiles resolution (0-9)
                             Can be repeated for multiple arguments (--transform 0 --transform 2)
                             or comma-separated (--transform 0,2)
                             Default: no arguments are transformed

+--export-runfiles-env       Export runfiles environment variables to child process
+                            Values: true (default) or false
+                            When true: RUNFILES_DIR, RUNFILES_MANIFEST_FILE, and JAVA_RUNFILES
+                            are set in the child process based on discovered runfiles
+                            When false: child process inherits environment unchanged

 --output <PATH>             Output file path (default: stdout)

 --                          Separates flags from positional arguments (recommended)
 ```

 ### Runtime Arguments